downtocode/glauss/DOCS/physengine.rst

     Shut the physics threads completely.

 MINUS
-    Change the physics algorithm(needs to be off prior).
+    Change the physics algorithm(threads need to be completely off).

 *Mouse controls*
 ----------------